 Details: A few common services have been broken out into columns so you can quickly scan for someone offering the service you need — just look for the green highlighted box and the “yes” inside.
 The other fields give the advisors a few dozen words to describe their offerings more free-form, and to highlight any particular specialties within that large menu of service offerings, or niche services that don’t fit the set columns.
 The sheet is quite large, be sure to scroll down (for more advisors) and right (for more information including contact details).

-Why fee-only?
+Why fee-for-service?
 Making the client-advisor relationship more transparent and free of conflicts-of-interest will, in my opinion, make for better advice that suits the needs of Canadians.
 Many of the advisors offering their services for a project or hourly fee could do better collecting hidden commissions or intermingling their advisory role with a sales role — they have taken a conscious step towards transparency, which I think is a good thing.
 In this blog post I talk a bit more about how I see advice and specifically fee-for-service advice fitting into your financial life.

 A word from our sponsor: I think this is a valuable resource for Canadians and am happy to put the work in behind the scenes to keep it updated and running, and want to keep it about the coaches, advisors, and planners listed (and the people looking for them), and not about me.
 But as long as you’re here, check out the book (The Value of Simple: A Practical Guide to Taking the Complexity Out of Investing) or the new course, Practical Index Investing for Canadians.
 They are great how-to aides for people who want to start index investing.
 Also check out this personal finance reading guide.